microsoft/botframework-cli/packages/orchestrator/README.md

   distributions of the utterances and their labels.
 It also groups each utterance's ground-truth and prediction intent and entity labels together, compares them, and determines if a prediction is in the ground-truth or vice versa.
-Using these analyese, the "assess" command will generate HTML reports at the end.
-One report for intent evaluation and the other entity.
+Using these analyese, the "assess" command generates HTML reports and some auxiliary files at the end.
+  One report is for intent evaluation and the other for entity.

   Each report has the following sections: